FoxxMD/multi-scrobbler/docs/configuration.md

 ## [Kodi](https://kodi.tv/)

-In order for multi-scrobbler to communicate with JRiver you must have the [Web Interface](https://kodi.wiki/view/Web_interface) enabled.
+In order for multi-scrobbler to communicate with Kodi you must have the [Web Interface](https://kodi.wiki/view/Web_interface) enabled.
 This can can be in the Kodi GUI:

 * Settings -> Services -> Control
   * Check `Allow remote control via HTTP`